Ranjana1996/sharebite/README.md

 # sharebite
-## This file describes how to use download and use the application based on the specifications given in the ShareBite Challenge PDF
+### This file describes how to download and use the application based on the specifications given in the Sharebite Challenge PDF
-## An ER diagram can be found in the sharebite folder
+### An ER diagram can be found in the sharebite folder

 ### Project Requirements/Specifications
 - The application has all the CRUD operations related to Section,Item and Modifiers